BlackArtsConsulting/aecSpace/README.md

 # aecSpace
-Python classes for representing aecSpaces and other simple objects.
+Python classes for representing AEC architectural spaces and other simple objects.